s0rta/revengate-new/roadmap.md

 - [ ] splash image as the start screen background

 Builder:
+- [x] items and monsters selected with parametric decks
 - [ ] mazes can fill arbitrary areas of a board

 UI:
-- [ ] ability to cancel a multi-turn command
+- [x] ability to cancel a multi-turn command
-- [ ] ability to completely skip dialogues
+- [x] ability to completely skip dialogues
+- [ ] long press for context menu

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]